Fog blankets the town of Theresa, Wisconsin, on a summer evening in 1969 WHI 88529

 Jim Widmer's 'Spirit of Rural Wisconsin,' Part I

 This is the first in a three-part series featuring the images of Jim Widmer of the tiny Dodge County town of Theresa.
 In the mid-20th century he deliberately set out to capture the spirit of rural Wisconsin with the best photographic equipment available.
-Future galleries of his work will feature local barns and Friday-night fish fries, two iconic aspects of Wisconsin rural culture.
+Other galleries of his work feature local barns and Friday-night fish fry dinners, two iconic aspects of Wisconsin rural culture.